 Interactive Mode

 Section titled “Interactive Mode”Interactive mode provides a guided, prompt-based workflow for running architecture analysis.
-Perfect for beginners, exploratory analysis, or when you don’t remember all the CLI options.

 Overview